HomelessPhD/AR_Puzzles/PZL7/README.md

 ```

+* There are some extra hints coded in page - some picture\objects shows the small textual hint when the mouse cursor points them at (shown in details below).

 Some ideas came to my mind, others were captured from Twitter or\and the telegram group [[4]](@arweavep) - you definitely should visit it for ideas sharing.
 (at first few months i have forcefully avoided visiting any forums or groups when i saw the puzzle at first because i thought that ideas of others could freeze my own thinking process - it is when you start to think primarly in the way proposed by some other solver and, got stuck on it, but later trying my own ideas with my own dummy brute forcing method i skipped that rule.
 I am actively posting any ideas came to my mind in that group, hoping someone of us will be able to solve the puzzle sharing some part of revenue and GLORY)